-The Centre for Gender Studies undertakes cross-disciplinary humanistic research and teaching.
-The emphasis is on the historical, cultural and linguistic dimensions, as well as more overall epistemological and scientific historical issues.
+The centre undertakes cross-disciplinary gender research and teaching within the humanities.
+The emphasis is on the cultural and linguistic dimensions, as well as more overall epistemological and scientific issues.

 Based on a wide range of empirical sources, e.g. public debates, historical sources, new media, literature and popular culture, the Centre for Gender, Sexuality & Difference examines the intersections between gender and other social categories such as sexuality, nationality, race and ethnicity, class, ability etc. The different approaches share the practical and philosophical question: ”How do we handle difference?”

 The research unites a series of critical and international perspectives and includes among other queer theories, gender studiesaffect studies, post- and de-colonial studies, masculinity studies and critical race theory.
 These perspectives are centred around the analysis of culture and power.

 The Centre for Gender, Sexuality and Difference manages and teaches the education in Gender Studies.

 CHAD analyses how AIDS emerged and how it was understood, signified and (en)countered in four empirical fields:

 - news coverage and dominant representations of the epidemic, focusing on how AIDS emerged as a public theme and how its victims were represented

 - activism, campaigns and politics, focusing on the ways in which the epidemic was encountered by haemophiliac and LGBTQ organisations as well as in national politics, health interventions and legislation

 - memories and stories from lived lives of people in close proximity to the epidemic, especially drug users and LGBTQ persons, focusing on how the epidemic was experienced and embedded in everyday lives and intimacy; and